-Hughes and eight of his former graduate students named Highly Cited Researchers 2016
+Thomas J.R.
+Hughes and eight of his former graduate students were again named 2016 Highly Cited Researchers by scientific publisher Thomson Reuters.

 ICES Professor Thomas J.R.
 Hughes, and eight of his former graduate students were identified as Highly Cited Researchers 2016 by scientific publisher Thomson Reuters for the period 2002 through 2012.